xiaoya0105/HW10DHSGroup2/README.md

 Data cleaning functions:  #Jia Yang
 Goal: Create functions for x,y,z
-x: number of people receiving Mental Health Service in each family
+x: ratio of number of people receiving Mental Health Service in each family (# of mental health service/# of family members)
 y: number of case close time in each family
 z: number of people in each family (which is the # of clients in each case)